 The Oceania fleet consists of six ships, ranging from the intimate 684-guest quadruplets Regatta, Insignia, Nautica and Sirena; to their slightly-larger fleetmates, the purpose-built Marina and Riviera.

 The first four ships are former R-Class ships that were originally built for now-defunct Renaissance Cruises.
 In fact, Oceania is almost the modern embodiment of the most important aspects that Renaissance stood for.
-But that doesn’t mean that Regatta, Insignia, Nautica and Sirena are the same as they were two decades ago; far from it.
+But that does not mean that Regatta, Insignia, Nautica and Sirena are the same as they were two decades ago; far from it.
 Oceania has spent millions of dollars refreshing these classically elegant vessels every few years, outfitting them with new amenities, new furnishings, and totally redesigned suites and staterooms.

 Designed from the ground up to offer a cruise experience that is perfectly tailored to Oceania, the 1,260-guest Marina and Riviera might be larger, but they are no less special or luxurious than their older fleetmates.
 Sparing no expense, they are some of the most luxurious ships at sea, with an onboard art collection personally curated by founder Frank del Rio, a legendary figure in the cruise industry for his meticulous attention to detail.
+The Owners’ Suites aboard these two ships are being completely refreshed in 2019 and 2020 with furnishings exclusively provided by Ralph Lauren Home.

 That detail extends to Oceania’s onboard cuisine, which frequently bests the cruise line’s luxury counterparts.
 Oceania dubs this “The Finest Cuisine at Sea,” and it is a claim that few can refute, particularly aboard the newly delivered Sirena.

-Aboard Sirena, guests can dine at Tuscan Steak, a brand-new specialty restaurant serving up a variety of Italian favorites alongside succulent steaks and fresh seafood that is inspired by two existing Oceania specialty restaurants, Toscana and Polo Grill.
+Aboard Sirena, guests can dine at Tuscan Steak, a specialty restaurant serving up a variety of Italian favorites alongside succulent steaks and fresh seafood that is inspired by two existing Oceania specialty restaurants, Toscana and Polo Grill.

 Guests looking for something different will enjoy the transformation of the Grand Dining Room, which serves elegant and sumptuous meals by night, into Jacques Bistro by lunch, serving up the creations of Oceania’s culinary master, acclaimed chef Jacques Pepin.